 TasNetworks acknowledges that the introduction of the Landscape Conservation Zone is per SPP drafting guidelines however would like to open discussions with Council and relevant stakeholders regarding the impacts that this change in zoning has on the continued operation of electricity transmission infrastructure across the State.

 5. Appendix 1 - Detailed Assessment

 5.1.
 Substations

-There are three substations located within Huon Valley LGA.
-These are:
+There are three substations within Kentish LGA: